 One of the most important advantages of living in a civil society is the security that it provides.
 In contemporary society, the people have relegated the role of ensuring safety to the government.
 That is, citizens have a reasonable expectation that society, as a collective, will protect us from rogue members.

-In giving power to the government to perform this critical security function, we create the potential for the abuse of that power.
-In the American system of criminal justice, we see two competing and equally important ideas: We demand both security and freedom from governmental abuse of power.
+In giving power to the government to perform this critical security function, we create the potential to abuse that power.
+In the American criminal justice system, we see two competing and equally essential ideas: We demand security and freedom from governmental abuse of power.
 These freedoms are collectively known as individual rights or civil liberties.
-These civil rights are woven into the very fabric of our government at both the state and federal level.
+These civil rights are woven into the very fabric of our government at both the state and federal levels.

 Course Learning Objectives

 After completing this course, the student will be able to: